COVESA/vissr/tutorial/content/datastore/apache-iotdb/_index.md

 *"Apache IoTDB (Database for Internet of Things) is an IoT native database with high performance for data management and analysis, deployable on the edge and the cloud.
 Due to its light-weight architecture, high performance and rich feature set together with its deep integration with Apache Hadoop, Spark and Flink, Apache IoTDB can meet the requirements of massive data storage, high-speed data ingestion and complex data analysis in the IoT industrial fields."*

 ## Scope
-Support for Apache IoTDB as the WAII data store is implemented by connector code in the WAII service manager, which connects WAII to an external Apache IoTDB server.
+Support for Apache IoTDB as the VISSR data store is implemented by connector code in the VISSR service manager, which connects VISSR to an external Apache IoTDB server.
 This code uses the IoTDB Go client to maintain a connection session to the IoTDB server, which is then used to get/set vehicle data from the database.

-As WAII and the IoTDB server are separate processes WAII needs to be told where to find the IoTDB server and which storage prefix to use to access the data.
-The administration of the Apache IoTDB server itself, including startup and shutdown, is out of scope and is handled externally to WAII.
+As VISSR and the IoTDB server are separate processes VISSR needs to be told where to find the IoTDB server and which storage prefix to use to access the data.
+The administration of the Apache IoTDB server itself, including startup and shutdown, is out of scope and is handled externally to VISSR.

 ## Runtime notes

 ### Assumptions
 Runtime assumptions:
-1. IoTDB server lifecycle (e.g. startup and shutdown) is handled externally to WAII
+1. IoTDB server lifecycle (e.g. startup and shutdown) is handled externally to VISSR
-2. Management (e.g. creation/deletion) of the IoTDB timeseries containing VSS data is handled externally to WAII.
+2. Management (e.g. creation/deletion) of the IoTDB timeseries containing VSS data is handled externally to VISSR.
 3. Configuration of the connector code is specified in the config file iotdb-config.json.
 If the config file is not found then build-time defaults are used.

-Handling of IoTDB server and timeseries management is placed outside of WAII to allow flexible deployment through loosely coupled connections.
+Handling of IoTDB server and timeseries management is placed outside of VISSR to allow flexible deployment through loosely coupled connections.
 ### Database schema
 The connector assumes a simple key/value pair schema for accessing VSS data in an IoTDB timeseries: